thnewlands/PanningZoomingMapWithUVs/README.md

 You can replicate the issue in the thread by opening either the RectApproach scene or ShaderApproach scene in their respective folders.

 I made this repository to make it easier for people to help out with this problem.
-Feel free to use any code you find in here but don't hold me liable!
+Feel free to use any code you find in here for other projects but don't hold me liable!
 I intend to update it with a solution when it comes along.